Me: Here, Sue, grab this firmly and pull.

-It turns out that the Nimon is double-crossing Soldeed.
+It turns out the Nimon are double-crossing Soldeed.

 Sue: Are you sure he isn’t the Master?
-That happens to him all the time.
+This happened to him all the time.

-Soldeed address the council leaders of Skonnos and he tells them to prepare for war.
+Soldeed tells the council leaders of Skonnos to prepare for war.

 Sue: I wouldn’t want that lot fighting for me.
 What a shambles.